Truth or Lies: Reception

 The game received "generally unfavorable" reviews according to the review aggregator website Metacritic.
 The Xbox 360 version has an aggregate score of 28 out of 100.

-IGN's Kristine Steimer rated Truth or Lies a 4/10, with a persistent point being "It would be an interesting game if it actually worked."
+IGNs Kristine Steimer rated Truth or Lies a 4/10, with a persistent point being "It would be an interesting game if it actually worked."
 None of the questions made her uncomfortable as she expected, but she did applaud the game for presenting unique questions for each category.
 "Unfortunately, regardless of whether or not you calibrate at the beginning the technology doesn't work consistently, making the experience more annoying than fun", writing further, "It got to the point where I had no idea whether or not my response was going to be scored correctly."
 She described the Hot Seat mode "kind of pointless" due to the inconsistent technology and the people around you creating the questions.
 To summarize the review, Kristine suggests "Save your 40 bucks, buy a few bottles of wine and play good old fashioned Truth or Dare with your friends instead", giving the game its final bad ranking.

 GamingXP rated the Xbox 360 version a 56/100, while the PS3 release received a 35/100.
 The author criticized the microphone usage and how it does not work reliably, while noting that "The idea behind the game, however, was a good one", it merely lacked proper execution.